 From July 2013 to May 2014, Lieutenant Colonel Lane served as the Assistant Chief of Staff, G-6 for the Second Marine Division in Camp Lejeune, North Carolina supporting a variety of operations, exercises, and deployments.

 From June 2014 to June 2016, Lieutenant Colonel Lane served as the Commanding Officer of 8th Communication Battalion in Camp Lejeune, North Carolina.
 During this tour, he provided enabling support to Marine Corps forces deployed to Iraq, Afghanistan, and Marine Air Ground Task Forces around the globe.

 From 2017 to May 2019, Lieutenant Colonel Lane served as the Assistant Chief of Staff, G-6 for Marine Corps Forces, Central Command in Tampa, Florida.
 It was during this assignment that he was promoted to Colonel.

 Colonel Lane’s professional military education includes The Basic School (1997), Communication Information Systems Officer Course (1998), Marine Corps Expeditionary Warfare School (2003), U.S. Army Command and General Staff College (2009), the Joint and Combined Warfighting School (JPME II) (2012), and service as the Commandant of the Marine Corps Fellow to Yale University in International Security Studies (2017).
 He holds a Bachelor of Science Degree in Justice Sciences and a Master’s Degree in Military Arts & Sciences.

-Colonel Ford’s personal decorations include the Defense Meritorious Service Medal, Meritorious Service Medal with four gold stars, and the Navy and Marine Corps Commendation Medal with three gold stars.
+Colonel Lane’s personal decorations include the Defense Meritorious Service Medal, Meritorious Service Medal with three gold stars, Joint Service Commendation Medal, Navy and Marine Corps Commendation Medal with one gold star, and the Navy and Marine Corps Achievement Medal with one gold star.